aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 In addition to specifying an execution policy or a role that applies to all resources you can specify a role (via `assumedRole`) that should be assumed prior to issuing the API call.
-Remember that the role must be assumable by the lambda handler of the custom resource and must have the permissions to make the call.
+Remember that the role must be assumable by the lambda handler of the custom resource and must have the permissions to make the call. `assumedRole` will only work together with `policy: AwsCustomResourcePolicy.fromStatements()` if you add a statement that allows `sts:AssumeRole` for the specified role.

 ```ts
 const awsCustom = new AwsCustomResource(this, 'Custom', {